-This applies to any sexual encounter, whether it be a one-time thing or someone you’ve been intimate with before.
-Talking things out before, during, or after sex can greatly improve the quality of your experience: so here are some simple suggestions of ways to open up the lines of communication in the bedroom without making it feel like an interview.
+Talking to your sexual partner about your likes and dislikes seems easy for some topics.
+You probably don’t think twice when you tell them your favourite book or TV show.
+But when it comes to sex, we know it can be difficult and awkward to talk about what you want or don’t want.
+No matter how awkward, communication with your sexual partner is incredibly important.
+This applies to any sexual encounter, whether it’s a one-time thing or someone you’ve been intimate with before.
+Talking things out before, during, or after sex can greatly improve the quality of your experience.
+But we know it’s easier said than done.
+So here’s some simple suggestions for opening up the lines of communication in the bedroom without making it feel like an interview.

 DON’T: Criticise your partner’s sexual ability.
 Communication in the bedroom is not about making people feel inadequate, it’s about helping each other learn through patience and understanding.